Land drainage helps to ensure the maximum use of a playing surface throughout the year.

 Secondary land drainage: Gravel Slitting

 This system incorporates a network of drainage slits into the upper soil structure.
 These are closely spaced allowing the surface water to permeate much faster into the primary drainage system below.
-In addition, free-draining sand is added to the top of the soil which to help maintain a free-draining playing surface in all but the most extreme weather conditions.
 We excavate and install a network of gravel slits at an angle to the primary drainage system.
 The slits can be at 1 metre or 2 metre spacing.
 Each slit is 50mm wide and 250mm deep.
-The slits are back filled with clean gravel to within 150mm of the surface and topped with free draining sand or specified rootzone material
+The slits are back filled with clean gravel to within 150mm of the surface and topped with free draining sand or specified rootzone material.

 The trenches are filled with drainage sand to the operating depth of up to 23 cm during the same operation.
 The wheels of the Drainmaster will press the drainage sand into the trenches.
 This system can be installed at construction stage, or as a ‘retro fit’ to an existing primary (piped) drainage system.